Scott Wright (actor): Career

-Wright had a three-year stay in ITV's Coronation Street, playing Sam Kingston.
+Wright had a three-year stay in ITV's Coronation Street, where he was nominated for a National Television award for his role as Sam Kingston.
 Wright's other acting credits on television include ITV's Crossroads and BBC One's Casualty.
 Added to this he played the title role in Tristan in the Merlin International films production.
 Wright has also appeared in ITV's Emmerdale and Channel 4's Shameless and ITV1’s Midwinter of the Spirit, playing Anna Maxwell Martins’ husband Sean Watkins.
 It also starred David Threlfall.
 In 2016 Wright played Jordan Dawkins in a national tour of The Shawshank Redemption for Bill Kenwright.
 It was reported in 2018 Wright was filming a television pilot called Two Wolves also starring Sir Derek Jacobi, James Cosmo and Emmy award winning American actress Dove Cameron.
 In November 2020, he appeared in an episode of the BBC soap opera Doctors as Scott Keane.

 As a musician Wright has worked with numerous international multimillion selling artists including Alexander O Neil, Martha Reaves, David Cassidy, Candi Staton and Jordan Knight.

 In 2002 Wright was awarded the title of Rear of the Year with singer Charlotte Church.